ContentMine/ScienceSourceIngest/README.md

 This tool requires you have xsltproc installed to let it process the openXML papers.

-Run ./ingest -help to see the command options and details.
+Run `./bin/ScienceSourceIngest -help` to see the command options and details.
 There are six things you need to provide typically (explained in more detail below):

 * -feed [file path] - this is a JSON file that contains a list of the papers as fetched from WikiData
 * -output [directory path] - this is a directory where the tool will store its working state